 The New York Post Group names The Sun's Keith Poole as editor-in-chief

-The New York Post Group named Keith Poole as its new editor-in-chief, the newspaper's parent company News Corp said on Tuesday.

-REUTERS: The New York Post Group named Keith Poole as its new editor-in-chief, the newspaper's parent company News Corp said on Tuesday.
+NEW YORK: The New York Post Group named Keith Poole as its new editor-in-chief, the newspaper's parent company News Corp said on Tuesday (Jan 5).

 Poole, currently the deputy editor-in-chief of News Corp-owned UK tabloid newspaper The Sun, will start his new role in March.